Who are we?

 St. Blase is one of few parishes in the country led by a guitarist.
 While we encourage, welcome, support musicians who play every instrument, guitar has had a primary voice for over 20 years.

 This idea overflows into our commitment to service and justice.
 Our tithing committee distributes funds quarterly to agencies and organizations.
 Parishioners work at local soup kitchens.
 We have had, for many years, an ongoing cereal collection for the Macomb County Food Bank.
-Every summer for decades MCREST (Macomb County Rotating Emergency Shelter) finds a home in our Social Center and we were among the founding churches for the Macomb County Warming Center which cares for our homeless sisters and brothers during the winter months.
+For many years, every summer MCREST (Macomb County Rotating Emergency Shelter) found a home in our Social Center and we continue to support the ministry in their new permanent residence.
+We were among the founding churches for the Macomb County Warming Center which cared for our homeless sisters and brothers during the winter months.

 One important charism of our parish community is how justice and service overflow from our parishioners’ hearts.
 As we pack Thanksgiving, Christmas or Easter Baskets, when we collect books for children’s libraries or supplies for their schools, make sandwiches for our homeless or collect funds for our neighbors who experience a fire, the outpouring of generosity bursts forth from disciples that seek to be wide open to God’s call and willing to share the blessings that we too have received.